metis-ai/slate/source/index.html.md

 }
 ```

-Defines the default values that are used throughout the chatbot life in different features:
+Defines the default values that are used throughout the chatbot flow in different states:

 * **requests**

-  Currently only supports default `headers` to be used in every request.
+  Currently only supports default `headers` to be used in every url request.

 * **context**

   Variables that will be always available at any state of the bot.
-They are recalculed in each state change.
+They are recalculed every time there is an input,
+  so, if a bot definition is changed, previous conversations will have updated variables.

 ##triggers